PaRappa the Rapper: Ports

 PaRappa the Rapper was released for PlayStation Portable in Japan in December 2006 and in North America and Europe in July 2007 for the game's tenth anniversary.
 The port, developed by Japan Studio and epics, features ad hoc multiplayer mode for up to four players and the ability to download remixed versions of the existing songs.
 In conjunction with the PSP release, Sony, for a limited time, freely released the soundtrack.
 In a 2008 Famitsu interview, Masaya Matsuura revealed that a brand new song created for the PSP release, "Believe in Yourself", was cut due to development time constraints.

 A remaster of the game by Japan Studio for PlayStation 4 was released on 4 April 2017.
 The port features graphics of up to 4K resolution, and includes all the downloadable songs from the PSP version.
 A playable demo was released on 3 December 2016, celebrating the game's 20th anniversary.
 Homebrew developers found that the PS4 port was actually the PlayStation Portable version running inside an emulator and with high resolution textures.

 In 2016, Sony's mobile studio ForwardWorks announced they were working on a version of the game for smartphones; no further details have been released since then.

 In popular culture

-PaRappa the Rapper was featured as a challenge on the video game-based show GamesMaster in 1998.
+PaRappa the Rapper was featured as a challenge on the video game-based show GamesMaster in 1997.
 The game was also referenced in the web series Video Game High School, where the character Jenny Matrix is pressured into playing a level of "PAROPERA THE OPERA" during a talk show.

 On 1 July 2003, Parappa and Chop Chop Master Onion starred in a series of Japanese TV commercials with pop icon Gackt.
-This collaboration between Sony Music Entertainment Japan and Dwango Co. promoted downloadable ringtones and voice clips of Parappa and Gackt, along with "Parappa the Rapper Mobile," a mobile adaptation designed to replicate the gameplay experience of the original PlayStation version.
+This collaboration between Sony Music Entertainment Japan and Dwango Co. promoted downloadable ringtones and voice clips of Parappa and Gackt, along with "Parappa the Rapper Mobile", a mobile adaptation designed to replicate the gameplay experience of the original PlayStation version.

+On January 5th, 2026, American rapper ASAP Rocky released the lead single to his fourth studio album, Don't Be Dumb, "Punk Rocky" with its artwork being inspired by Parappa.

+On August 14, 2026, YouTuber anothermartz posted a parody video depicting Nigel Farage celebrating his by-election victory in Clacton seated alongside Parappa.